kuma-ui/kuma-ui/.changeset/wicked-seahorses-learn.md

 ---
-"@kuma-ui/webpack-plugin": patch
+"@kuma-ui/webpack-plugin": minor
-"@kuma-ui/next-plugin": patch
+"@kuma-ui/next-plugin": minor
 ---

-Fix next hmr
+Fix the issue with HMR not working when styles are changed in Next.js v13.5 and later